Skip to main content

 get_menu_item_visibility()

-Returns 1 if the menu entry is visible, otherwise 0
+Returns 1 if a particular ui_menu entry is visible, otherwise 0.

-The ID of the menu UI widget.
-You can retrieve this ID number with get_ui_id().
+The ID number of the UI widget.
+You can retrieve it with get_ui_id().

 <index>